MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Set-ClusterAffinityRule.md

 ### None

-The cmdlet doesn't generate any output unless you use the **PassThru** parameter.
+By default, the cmdlet doesn't return any output.

 ### Microsoft.Management.Infrastructure.CimInstance

 ### Microsoft.Management.Infrastructure.CimInstance#root/MSCLUSTER/MSCluster_AffinityRule

-The **Microsoft.Management.Infrastructure.CimInstance** object is a wrapper class that displays Windows Management Instrumentation (WMI) objects.
-The command returns an object representing an affinity rule as a CIM instance within the `root/MSCLUSTER/MSCluster_AffinityRule` path.
+When the **PassThru** parameter is specified, the cmdlet returns an object representing an affinity rule as a CIM instance within the `root/MSCLUSTER/MSCluster_AffinityRule` path.

 ## NOTES